AlGohry/ZikrApp/README.md

 # ZikrApp

-Zikr app make it easy for you to listen Holy Quran much more faster and easier with a list of readers constantly renewed
+Zikr app is an extension for browsers, it enables you to listen to Quran much more easier and faster with long list of readers

 # App Current Version

 Version 2.0

-## Usage
+## Starting Notes And Usage

-just fork it and check this link https://developer.chrome.com/extensions/getstarted#unpacked
+- There's folder to each browser contains all extension assets and basic files like manifest, background and popup.
+- Chrome and opera has a same API so i put them in one folder named Chrome Opera.
+- I will suggest this [url](https://developer.chrome.com/extensions/getstarted) for you if you don't know enough about chrome APIs

 ## Contributing
 1. Fork it!